dcasota/azure-scripts/README.md

 From a multi-cloud perspective VMware Tanzu Kubernetes Grid Plus (see [KB article](https://kb.vmware.com/s/article/78173)) engages infrastructure workflow solutions to integrate at the level of a Kubernetes Node OS.

-Okay, but I cannot easily register an Azure endpoint on VMware vCenter and simply schedule pushes of a Photon OS custom build from the content library to my Azure tenant.
-Yes, this isn't possible yet, but you already can make use of Photon OS releases on Azure.
-Have a look to https://github.com/vmware/photon/wiki/Downloading-Photon-OS.
-You will find for most releases the appropriate Azure VHD file.
+In a dev/test lab scenario there is no need of a complex Infrastructure Platform + vRealize Automation + SD-WAN solution.
+You easily can start using Photon OS, running on Azure and on a laptop with installed VMware workstation as example.
+Have a look to https://github.com/vmware/photon/wiki/Downloading-Photon-OS, you will find for most releases the appropriate Azure VHD and ISO file.
 In addition,
 - You can customize Photon OS images with [Packer on Azure] (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer).
 - There is a technical preview of the upcoming [Azure Image Builder] (https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview).